Solar-Helix-Independent-Transport/allianceauth-mumble-temp/README.md

 # Mumble Temp Links

-> ⚠️ This does nothing on it's own you also need to update your authenticator!
+> ⚠️ This does nothing on its own you also need to update your authenticator!
 [To my fork found here](https://gitlab.com/aaronkable/mumble-authenticator).
 More on that in the setup instructions below!

 This [Alliance Auth](https://gitlab.com/allianceauth/allianceauth) module lets you give temp access to your mumble service with ease.